 Education is an important part of preventing human trafficking.
 One of the biggest barriers to education for communities is recognizing that human trafficking is taking place right here in our own backyard.
 However, human trafficking can take place anywhere which is why it is important to educate youth and parents about the signs of human trafficking, how traffickers manipulate their victims and what to do if you think someone you know is being trafficked.

-If you’re a parent looking for resources on how to talk to your children about human trafficking, visit the Canadian Centre to End Human Trafficking website for more information.
+If you’re a parent looking for resources on how to talk to your children about human trafficking, visit the Canadian Centre to End Human Trafficking website for more information or download our Human Trafficking Prevention Guide:

 If you or someone you know is being trafficked, call Canada’s national human trafficking hotline at 1-833-900-1010.